Your New England autumn trip planning guide

 Carlson Orchards (115 Oak Hill Rd., Tel.
 800- 286-3916) and Doe Orchards (327 Ayer Rd., Tel.
 978-772-4139) offer fine apple picking facilities in Harvard, one of New England's true gems.
 The town center consists of a general store, a beautiful lake, the best of colonial homes, and a cool village green -- ideal for sitting under a colorful tree and reading a book.

 Stockbridge, Mass., in the southern Berkshires, represents New England at its best.
 From the alternatingly sunny and shady tree-lined streets to the locally-owned, small-town center , Stockbridge is indeed Norman Rockwell come to life (the Norman Rockwell Museum is located here), but with very little of the overly commercial by-products.
-The famous Red Lion Inn is located in the heart of the idyllic downtown, featuring a front porch perfect for relaxation.
+The famous Red Lion Inn is located in the heart of the idyllic downtown, featuring a wide front porch perfect for relaxation and a charming restaurant and guest rooms.
 Some of New England's best foliage can be found in Stockbridge, whether it be downtown or on a nearby country road (which there are plenty).

 The Eastern States Exposition (the Big E) in West Springfield (western central Massachusetts) is perhaps New England's most famous fall event (from Sept.
 12-28 for 2014), including the Big E Super Circus, the Avenue of States, dazzling thrill shows, New England history and agriculture, animals, rides, shopping, crafts, a daily parade and a Mardi Gras parade and foods from around the world.